3. Language Directives¶

 The taskwait

-construct is an stand-alone directive (with no code block associated) and specifies a wait on the deep completion of all descendant tasks, including the non-direct children tasks.
+construct is a standalone directive (with no code block associated) and specifies a wait on the deep completion of all descendant tasks, including the non-direct children tasks.

 The syntax of the taskwait